 Health Canada’s Substance Use and Addictions Program (SUAP) has granted CNA $1.3 million to create a national nursing framework on the legalization of Cannabis.
 The framework will be one component of a federal public education campaign.

-SUAP advisory committee members, invited stakeholder consultation participants and guests came together for a cannabis think tank on November 26, 2019.
+November 2019 — SUAP advisory committee members, invited stakeholder consultation participants and guests came together for a cannabis think tank in November 2019.
 Together, participants ventured out to cannabis shops, listened attentively to the stakeholder consultation findings, and deliberated about the complex elements that will forge the future national framework.

-Please contact us for a copy of the November 2019 Cannabis Think Tank Summary Report (English only).
+Please contact us for a copy of the November 2019 Cannabis Think Tank Summary Report or a copy of the October 2020 think tank presentation (both documents are English only).

 CNA will share project updates on social media and in our CNA Now e-newsletter.
 If you’d like to learn more, you can also contact us.